MulleWeb/mulle-scion/README.md

 contains  a small quickly hacked together webserver that can present the documentation using *MulleScion* itself.

-In Xcode just run `Show Documentation in Webserver` and it should setup the webserver and open your browser to the right address.

 MulleScion is very similar to TWIG, so you can glean much of relevance from
 <http://twig.sensiolabs.org>.
 If you see a feature in TWIG but don't see it in